 Innovate identifies and incubates Entrepreneurs-in-Residence, who are experienced school leaders in the process of designing and launching new networks of innovative, high-performing charter schools in the Bay Area.
 The Start-Up Schools Fellowship, is a year-long leadership development program aimed at supporting school leaders who plan to launch new, high quality schools, with a particular emphasis on students of color and low-income students.
 Innovate also supports the design and implementation of high quality leadership development systems across charter networks, the redesign and transformation of struggling schools, and conducts intensive school audits focused on improving management, instruction, and school culture.

-Innovate is conducting a competitive national search for creative educators and committed entrepreneurs to launch innovative new school networks serving low-income students of color in the San Francisco Bay Area.
+Innovate is conducting a competitive national search for creative educators and committed entrepreneurs to launch innovative new middle school (i.e. grades 6-8) networks serving low-income students of color in the Mid-Peninsula region of the Bay Area between San Francisco and San Jose.
 The Entrepreneurs-in-Residence who are chosen for this highly selective opportunity will receive a two-year, fully funded residency to conceptualize, develop and execute on the school model of their dreams.
 Entrepreneurs will also receive extensive school design support and leadership development, weekly one-on-one coaching, and the opportunity to visit and collaborate with some of the best schools in the region and country.

 Entrepreneurs-in-Residence will possess proven track records as school leaders in achieving significant academic gains with high needs populations like low-income students, English language learners and students of color.
 Additionally they will have the mindsets and technical skills needed to design highly effective school models and to expand their academic programs to serve significant numbers of students over time.
 Specifically, they will have deep knowledge of the best practices that successful schools are offering across the country and will have the drive to innovate on these practices in their new school design, with a particular focus on leveraging blended learning and other innovative techniques to personalize instruction.